MihaiHMO/VSDhdp/README.md

   `flatten` command is eliminating the `sub_modules` and will generate just a bih module with the same elements.

   Sub-module instantiation `synth -top module_name`:
+  - the `Ux sub-modules` are not seen anymore in the diagram or in the code
   - preferred when we have multiple instances of same module so we synthesize just one and copy the generated netlist in the main netlist
   - massive design will not work optimized for the tools so can be divided in smaller circuits